EXPLAINER: States still in play and what makes them that way

-WASHINGTON (AP) — A handful of states remained in play Thursday in the tightly contested U.S. presidential race.
-The outcome of contests in Georgia, North Carolina, Pennsylvania and Nevada will determine whether Democrat Joe Biden, or President Donald Trump wins.
+WASHINGTON (AP) — A handful of states remained in play Friday in the tightly contested U.S. presidential race.
+The outcome of contests in Georgia, North Carolina, Pennsylvania and Nevada will determine whether Democrat Joe Biden or President Donald Trump wins.

 The solidly Republican state of Alaska has also not been called because it is only 50% counted and will not release absentee numbers until Nov.
 10. It is not expected to impact the outcome.